zaikaman/VentureSmith/README.md

 - **📞 Venture Call Agent:** An automated **Vapi** agent to handle initial customer inquiries or investor outreach simulations.
 - **🃏 Pitch Deck Generation:** Creates a professional investor pitch deck.

+### 🤖 AI Quality Assurance (Powered by Scorecard)
+To ensure the highest quality output, nearly all AI-generated content is automatically evaluated using **Scorecard.ai**.
+This provides a continuous feedback loop, helping us monitor and improve the performance of our generative models across all features.

 ### 🧪 Experimental Features
 - **🤖 SmithBuild (Powered by Gemini):** Go beyond wireframes.
 SmithBuild is an experimental AI agent that can write, read, and edit the application's frontend code to build and prototype new web pages.
 You can build from scratch or use your existing venture context to generate pages that are consistent with your brand and business goals.
 It's a glimpse into the future of AI-driven development.